Survival of the Fattest

 Illustrations: (1) Robert De Niro as Rupert Pupkin in Martin Scorsese’s The King of Comedy.
-(2) Restaurant scene from The King of Comedy.
+(2) Restaurant scene from The King of Comedy on YouTube.
 (3) Martin Melin, overweight cop turned sex symbol of Swedish mainstream womanhood.

 Who would have thought, Mikael Askergren discovers that Sweden’s king Carl XVI Gustaf is also something of a Nietzschean Übermensch, just like Ruper Pupkin: